Skip to main content

 “The sum of pro-slavery theology seems to be this: ‘Slavery is not universally right, nor yet universally wrong; it is better for some people to be slaves, and, in such cases, it is the Will of God that there be such.’”

 “Certainly there is no contending against the will of God, but still there is some difficulty in ascertaining, and applying it, to particular cases.
-For instance we will suppose the Rev. Dr. Ross has a slave named Sambo, and the question is: ‘Is it the will of God that Sambo shall remain a slave or be set free?’
+For instance, we will suppose that the Ross has a slave named Sambo, and the question is: ‘Is it the will of God that Sambo shall remain a slave or be set free?’
 The Almighty gives no audible answer to the question, and his revelation—the Bible—gives none—or, at most, none but such as admits of a squabble as to its meaning.
 No one thinks of asking Sambo’s opinion on it.
-So, at last, it comes to this, that Dr. Ross, is to decide the question.
-And while he considers it, he sits in the shade, with gloves on his hands and subsists on the bread that Sambo is earning in the burning sun.
+So, at last, it comes to this, that Ross, is to decide the question.
+And, while he considers it, he sits in the shade, with gloves on his hands and subsists on the bread that Sambo is earning in the burning sun.
 If he decides that God wills Sambo to continue a slave, he thereby retains his own comfortable position, but if he decides that God wills Sambo to be free, he thereby has to walk out of the shade, throw off his gloves, and delve for his own bread.
-Will Dr. Ross be actuated by that perfect impartiality which has ever been considered most favorable to correct decisions?”
+Will Mr. Ross be actuated by that perfect impartiality which has ever been considered most favorable to correct decisions?”

 There is precious little of a personal nature in these pages.
 Lincoln was in truth the “shut-mouthed,” unconfiding man Herndon said he was, and most of his writing is sober and formal; little of the humor and vivid barnyard-and-backwoods imagery that enlived his conversation ever made it to the page.
 But here and there, even during the grim war years, his writings reveal the human being behind the mask of Father Abraham.
 “The lady—bearer of this—says she has two sons who want to work,” he scrawled to an aide in 1861.
 “Set them at it, if possible.
 Wanting to work is so rare a merit that it should be encouraged.”